lando/platformsh/examples/mysql-10.0/README.md

 lando reports main -e "show tables;" lando imports legacy -e "show tables;"

-# Should allow for custom configuration to be set
+# Should NOT allow for custom configuration to be set
-lando mysql main -e "show variables;" | grep max_allowed_packet | grep 34603008
+lando mariadb main -e "show variables;" | grep max_allowed_packet | grep 16777216

 # Should be able to connect to mysql from the application containers
 lando ssh -s app -c "curl localhost/mysql.php" | grep "Neil Armstrong"